atom0s/XiPackets/world/server/0x0028/Reversing.md

 _Index used when determining which result index was last handled._

 When the client is handling an action, calls made to `CXiSchStatus::PutMessage` will set this value.
-Calls made to `PutBattleMessage`, which is used to ouput a current results information to the chatlog, make use of this value to determine the proper target and result information to reference when building the action / combat messages.
+Calls made to `PutBattleMessage`, which is used to output a current results information to the chatlog, make use of this value to determine the proper target and result information to reference when building the action / combat messages.

 ### m_pclsData